 The Stoof Mudders Kroog team will be happy to organise your event - also outside regular opening times.

 Follow the smell of fresh coffee which will take you to the café and roastery!
-Our beans are roasted in-house and used to prepare fresh coffee, which visitors can drink while enjoying home-made cakes and gateaux baked on the premises.
+Since August 2023 Gerd Popow, well-known tenant of the museum tavern "Stoof Mudders Kroog" for a quarter of a century, also provides coffee and cakes at the café in the Agrarium.
+The beans are roasted in-house and used to prepare fresh coffee, which visitors can drink while enjoying home-made cakes and gateaux baked on the premises.
+The newly set up café is named "Das Wegewitz" after founder and former director of the museum, Willi Wegewitz.

-The coffee roasting machine dating from 1932 is the historic heart of the ‘Koffietied’, located on the ground floor of the Agrarium.
+The coffee roasting machine dating from 1932 and the sorting table are the historic heart of the café, located on the ground floor of the Agrarium.
 The roasting machine belonged to the Carl Wilhelms coffee roastery in Hamburg until 1982, when it was acquired by the open-air museum.
-It is now back in use several times a week when we roast our ‘Kiekeberg blend’.